ruthtech/voting-app/README.md

 # Voting Application
-Enable eligible voters to vote online and view election results.
+Enable eligible voters to vote online.
+Simulate and view election results.

 ## Getting Started
 All of the files can be loaded with your browser.
 Copy the files to your local directory and open localhost:5000.